 Methods: All analyses were performed in R using standard regression packages and the “uwIntroStats” library.
 101 participants had missing CRP or fibrinogen and were excluded, leaving 4899 total subjects with complete data for analyses.
 Natural log transformation (ln) was performed on CRP prior to analyses, with those with CRP = 0 being adjusted to have CRP = 0.5, or ½ the value of the lowest non-zero observation (CRP=1).
 Linear regression comparing group means was used to assess the relationship between fibrinogen (outcome) and ln(CRP) (predictor) with standard errors calculated allowing for unequal variances (Huber-White estimates).

+Good.

 Results: